 High Costs of Advanced Disinfectants

 The adoption of advanced and eco-friendly animal disinfectants is often hindered by their high costs, particularly for small and medium-sized farms.
-According to Eurostat, more than 85% of European agricultural holdings are classified as small-scale farms, which typically operate on tight budgets.
 These farms may struggle to afford premium disinfectant products that meet stringent EU environmental and safety standards.
+In addition, the European Commission has highlighted that transitioning to sustainable farming practices, including the use of eco-friendly disinfectants, requires substantial investment, potentially reducing the affordability and widespread adoption of such products.

 Impact of Regulatory Complexity